AstarNetwork/astar-docs/docs/xcm/building-with-xcm/client-applications.md

     };
 ```

-As you can see, the `dest` refers to the destination or the target chain that will receive the asset identified by the parachain ID.
+As you can see, the `dest` refers to the destination or target chain that will receive the asset identified by the parachain ID.
 The `beneficiary` refers to the account within the parachain that will receive the token.
 Finally, the `assets` parameter simply refers to the amount you wish to send.
 Finally, we can sign the transaction with the following function:

 ```js
 // This can be zero